fitbit-project/fitbit_challenge/README.md

 5. run the impute.py script after the ingestion completes and run within docker-compose to impute with simple interploation, a advantage of using timescaledb for timeseries data

 Some notes:
+- currently the application depends completely on wearipedia library's synthetic data and its extensible to incoporate real data
+- during the intial setup a user database will be created and three user records will be added to simulate
-- the parsing and ingestion works with intraday_heart_rate, intraday_spo2, intraday_activity, azm, sleep, breathing_rate, intraday_hrv
+- the parsing and ingestion works with intraday_heart_rate, intraday_spo2, intraday_activity, azm, sleep, breathing_rate, intraday_hrv and it happens currently for three users with user_ids 1, 2, 3
-- The ingestion is set to run every 2 minutes and ingests one day's data every 2 minutes
+- ingestion is set to run every 2 minutes and ingests one day's data every 2 minutes.
+A state file is created automatically on the first day to store the current days ingestion
-- aggregates of 1d, 1min, 1hr tables have been created and gets updated regulary as per the scheduler
+- aggregates of 1d, 1min, 1hr tables have been created and gets updated regulary as per the scheduler and used to render frontend and data analysis
 - pagination/chunking has been implemented when data is requested to frontend for better performance
 - impute.py is still under development
 - impute.py script should only be run at the end of the complete ingestion for data analysis only, otherwise conflicts can arise as data is getting ingested real time
-- Currently the application depends completely on wearipedia library's synthetic data.
-Extensible to incoporate real data
+-